PlagueVRC/AntiRip/README.md

 #### Install Kanna Protecc and a supported shader

-1. Ensure you are using latest VRC SDK, using the [Creator Companion](https://vcc.docs.vrchat.com/).
+1. Ensure you are using latest [VRChat Avatars SDK](https://vrchat.com/).
-2. Download the supported shader of your choice from [Supported Shaders](#supported-shaders), and import it into your Unity project.
+3. Download the supported shader of your choice from [Supported Shaders](#supported-shaders), and import it into your Unity project.
-3. Click ([Download](https://github.com/PlagueVRC/AntiRip/archive/refs/heads/main.zip)).
+4. Click ([Download](https://github.com/PlagueVRC/AntiRip/archive/refs/heads/main.zip)).
 Once downloaded, extract it.
 Once you have the folder, put that into your assets folder of your unity project.

 #### Prep Your FBX's.